Crypt of the NecroDancer: Development

+A Nintendo Switch version of the game, Crypt of the NecroDancer: Nintendo Switch Edition, was released on February 1, 2018.
+In addition to including Amplified content as part of the base package, this version introduced a new non-main character named Reaper and co-operative support.

 A major update to Crypt of the NecroDancer was released in July 2022.
-Besides making the game more compatible with the Steam Deck, the updated included a "No Beat" mode that allows players to play any character without needing to follow the beat (like the character Bard), as well a greatly improved level editor.
+Besides making the game more compatible with the Steam Deck, the update included a "No Beat" mode that allows players to play any character without needing to follow the beat (like the character Bard), as well a greatly improved level editor.

-In August 2022, the Synchrony DLC was announced.
-It includes new characters and items as well as co-op and competitive online multiplayer support for up to eight players.
-In addition, Brace Yourself Games teased a follow-up rhythm game, Rift of the NecroDancer.
+In August 2022, the title received its second DLC expansion, Crypt of the NecroDancer: Synchrony, as part of Steam early access, with the full release for PC, Mac, Linux, PlayStation, and Nintendo Switch releasing in March 2024.
+It includes three new characters, several new items, and co-op and competitive online multiplayer support for up to eight players.

+A character DLC featuring Hatsune Miku was released for PC, PlayStation 4, and Nintendo Switch in April 2024.

 Music

 The game's soundtrack was composed by Danny Baranowsky, designed to vary in speed and rhythmic complexity the farther the player gets within the game.
 Baranowsky's friend dubbed the new genre of music "Spookhouse Rock".
 The game has four additional soundtracks: an EDM soundtrack by Alex Esquivel ("A_Rival") from group Super Square, a heavy metal soundtrack by YouTube personality Jules Conroy, better known as "FamilyJules", a "freestyle retro" soundtrack by composer Jake Kaufman, also known as "virt", and a synthwave soundtrack by various artists from Girlfriend Records.

 The Crypt of the Necrodancer: Amplified DLC added a fifth additional soundtrack by OverClocked ReMix.

 The Xbox One version of the game added a sixth additional soundtrack by Chipzel.

-A free update to the PC version of the game was released on August 22, 2017, adding a seventh additional soundtrack by Masafumi Takada, consisting of arrangements from the Danganronpa franchise.
+A free update to the PC version of the game was released in August 2017, adding a seventh additional soundtrack by Masafumi Takada, consisting of arrangements from the Danganronpa franchise.
 The update also added in the Chipzel soundtrack from the Xbox One release.

+Hatsune Miku character DLC in April 2024 added an eighth soundtrack, consisting of several Hatsune Miku songs, including two new tracks composed by Baranowsky exclusively for Crypt of the Necrodancer.